tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Is this documentation a strategic priority:

-* Does this project roll up under strategic leadership goal?
+* Does this project roll up under a strategic leadership goal?
 If so, which one?

 **Target users**